TGAC/COPO-documentation/about/sample-managers-guidelines.rst

    See :ref:`How to access Accept or Reject Samples web page <accessing-accept-reject-samples-web-page>` section for guidance on how to access the **Accept or Reject Samples** web page.

 #.
-Select the sample record(s) that you would like to view the images for.
+Select the sample record(s) that you would like to view images for.

    Then, click the |view-images-button2| button to view image(s) submitted for the selected sample record(s).